Caroline Stanbury Adds Something Special To Her Coffee In The Morning

 “When I travel I try and pack my own plane food,” she shared.
 “Super important!”

-Stanbury certainly appears to be living her best life in Dubai, where she recently threw a dinner party in the desert for friends and family.
+Stanbury certainly appears to be living her best life in Dubai according to the Inquisitr, where she recently threw a dinner party in the desert for friends and family.
 Much of the party was captured on video and shared on her Instagram story for her fans to see.

 Bravo shared that Caroline served dinner by candlelight with tents and camels.